all systems operational

 twelve-month wind-down, the same source release at month six,

-the same anonymized data dump at month nine.
+the same per-account exports and opt-in public dump at month nine.

 — heldqr continuity plan · v1.0 · 2026-04-22